kparc/kcc/README.md

  1+.5                  /int plus float is float, no surprises here 1.5

- 1f*2                  /any float operand promotes result to float 2f
+ 1.*2                  /any float operand promotes result to float
+2.

- `i$42.99              /explicit cast from `f to `i drops mantissa 42
+ _42.99              /explicit cast from `f to `i drops mantissa 42

- `i$42.0 42.99         /`f to `i will round down the entire vector 42 42
+ _42.0 42.99         /`f to `i will round down the entire vector 42 42

  0+"abc"               /integer operand demotes `c vector to ascii 97 98 99

- `c$1+"HAL9000"        /add 1 to ascii, cast back to `c, surprise:
- "IBM:111"

- "012"+"345"           /sum ascii codes of chars, result stays `c "ceg"
+ "012"+"345"           /sum ascii codes of chars, result stays `c 99 101 103

- a:1 2 3               /lets start with a nice uniform int vector a[0]:1f               /now, replace its 1st element with a float
+ a:1 2 3               /lets start with a nice uniform int vector a[0]:1.               /now, replace its 1st element with a float 1.
- @a                    /whoops, our int vector got demoted to mix `. a:`f$a;@a             /explicit cast to float solves the problem `f
+@a                     /our int vector cast to float `F

- `i$1981-02-01         /dates represented as ints look like this:
--15674

- 15674+1981-02-01      /and they are simply offsets in days from:
-2024-01-01

- `i$2024-01-01         /so the epoch date itself must be exactly:
-0

- 1+`kei                /no math for names, this type is immutable ^ type error
+ 1+`kei                /no math for names, this type is immutable ^
+!type

  @@42                  /what is type name of a type name of int?
  █